sgsbucket/animan-doc/docs/animan/member_preference.md

 #### Steps:

-1. The logged-in User opens profile page, and click "Request Account Change" button
+1. Once logged in, navigate to the Profile page and click the "Request Account Change" button.
-2. Type in the new email address and click "Confirm"
+1. Type in the new email address and click the "Confirm" button.
-3. Logout the current account, and login with the Google, Apple, Facebook, or Twitter account associated with that email.
+1. Log out of the current account, and log in with the Google, Apple, Facebook, or Twitter account associated with the new email.
-4. When logged into Animan, a confirm dialog pops up to confirm the change.
+1. When logged in to Animan, a dialog pops up to confirm the email change.
-5. After confirmed, the change record will be moved to member list (Profile page / User tab).
+1. After confirmed, the change record will be moved to the bottom of the member list found in the User tab on the Profile page.
-6. The change request appears on the bottom of the list.
-7. Ask an admin user to view the Users page, and confirm the request.
+1. Request an Admin user to view the user's page and confirm the request.
-8. Done.